I like to set the bar low.

 And the writing is just so excellent here.
 You feel acutely Ada’s confusion, anger, and despair over her circumstances and her difficulty making sense of her life both in the present with Susan and in the past with her mother.
 It’s by turns heart-breaking (the scenes at Christmas when Ada can hardly contain her huge emotions are tear-jerkers) and hilarious.
 I kept making notes about great lines (but then I returned my copy to the library and packed everything up, so . . .
 I can’t tell you what those great lines were.
 Just rest assured there were many).

-I didn’t think it was quite as good as Jefferson’s Sons, but it’s definitely a good addition to a WWII historical fiction collection.
+I didn’t think The War That Saved My Life was quite as good as Jefferson’s Sons, but it’s definitely a good addition to a WWII historical fiction collection.
 Also, there is a sequel in the works, but this is a book that stands solidly on its own.